 The Cold-Blooded Creatures of the Galápagos Islands

-One of the reptiles' such impacts is on the motionless cacti that are scattered across the Galápagos Islands.
-Though it may not seem obvious, you can actually tell if an island is inhabited with the cold-blooded creatures by studying the plants.
-If they are armed with needle-sharp spikes and smooth, slippery skin, this unattractiveness is to fend off predators who will be unable to climb and reach their juicy leaves as a result.
+One of the reptiles' impacts is on the motionless cacti that are scattered across the Galápagos Islands.
+Though it may not seem obvious, you can actually tell if an island is inhabited by the cold-blooded creatures by studying the plants.
+If they are armed with needle-sharp spikes and smooth, slippery skin, this unattractiveness is to fend off its reptilian predators who will be unable to climb and reach their juicy leaves as a result.
 If the spikes are merely as soft as hair and their skin is rough and tough, however, then they are expressing their safety.

 A reptile that preys on the cacti of the Galápagos Islands is the land iguana, and this cold-blooded creature has quite a strange method of hunting.
 Day after day, with that mysterious "smile" spread across their faces, they lay by the tall cactus trees, awaiting a cactus leaf to fall to the ground.
 Giant tortoises, who are perhaps the most well-known reptiles of the Galápagos, similarly eat cactus leaves as well, and they nearly ate the cacti to extinction!